 Additionally, tire inflation is something to check before every ride.
 Changing air temperatures can affect tire pressure, and tires tend to lose a small amount of pressure over time.
 Generally, you want to run your tire pressure as low as possible.
 Recommended tire pounds per square inch (psi), stated as a range, is found on the sidewall of your tire.
-While you don't want to risk a pinch flat (in a tubed tire) or having your tire distort too severely in a turn, running a low psi offers noticeable performance advantages.
+While you don't want to risk a flat or having your tire distort too severely in a turn, running a low ride, it's a good practice to check nuts and bolts to ensure everything is tightened down.
+This habit reduces unnecessary wear and tear or damage to any components.

+psi offers noticeable performance advantages.
 It will provide a softer, more forgiving ride and give you better traction.